Azure/vm-scale-sets/preview/upgrade/readme.md

-# Azure VM scale set automatic upgrades
+# Azure VM scale set automatic upgrade and rolling upgrade preview

-Welcome to the VM scale set automatic OS image update preview.
+Welcome to the VM scale set automatic OS image update, and manually triggered rolling update preview.

 This is currently a limited preview - you won't be able to use this feature unless your Azure subscription is registered to use it.